ernest-asena/100_Days_of_Code_Challenge/README.md

 This repository contains code files from the 100 Days of Code Challenge.

-From beginner to advanced level projects, I had fun learning and building with Python.
+From beginner to advanced level projects, I had fun learning and building with Python including...
 <ul>
   <li> Python Scripting </li>
   <li> Automation </li>